The 317th Platoon: Plot

 In 1954 while the Battle of Dien Bien Phu is being fought, the 317th Platoon, composed of Laotian suppletive troops, a French officer and several NCOs, is ordered to go to the Tao-Tsai post in North Cambodia.
 From there it hopes to reach friendly ground and evacuation towards Kratieh on the Mekong.

 The leaders of the platoon are the fresh Second-Lieutenant Torrens and Warrant Officer (Adjudant) Willsdorff, a highly experienced soldier who is in his third turn in Indochina.
 Willsdorff is an Alsatian who was incorporated by force in the German Wehrmacht and fought on the Russian front.

 One of the NCOs Sergeant Roudier is mortally wounded in an early encounter set off unnecessarily by his officer's verve.
 The Laotian troops place their trust in cautious Willsdorff who knows the ropes and leads hardly by proxy through the marshes and tropical forests of Cambodia.

 Meager supplies are parachuted to the platoon by a friendly plane but part of the load is dropped into enemy lines.
 Fatality strikes and Lt Torrens eventually dies.
-Willsdorf leaves him to take refuge with Moï mountain tribes.
+Willsdorf leaves him to take refuge with mountain tribes.